Peniocereus: Species

-Subgenus Peniocereus
+Peniocereus sensu stricto

 Molecular phylogeny supported the position of this subgenus within Echinocereeae.

+Formerly included species

 Nyctocereus

 The 2005 molecular study showed that P. serpentinus is in Echinocereeae along with subgenus Peniocereus, but suggests resurrecting the monotopic Nyctocereus as it is sister to Bergerocactus.

-Subgenus Pseudoacanthocereus
+Subgenus Pseudoacanthocereus (Now Acanthocereus)

 Molecular phylogeny and morphological evidence suggests this subgenus is more closely related to Acanthocereus.